EARTHQUAKE: 6 Reasons GOP Won and CRT, Mandates, Biden Lost

 Joe Biden won New Jersey and Virginia in landslides against Donald Trump last year.

-Six factors have been key to Glenn Youngkin’s win over former Va. governor Terry McAuliffe; meanwhile, they also help explain why Republican Jack Ciatterelli has come within a hair's breadth of besting once-popular New Jersey Gov. Phil Murphy.
+Six factors have been key to Glenn Youngkin’s win over former Virginia Gov. Terry McAuliffe; meanwhile, they also help explain why Republican Jack Ciattarelli has come within a hair's breadth of besting once-popular New Jersey Gov. Phil Murphy.

 Here are the six keys to the GOP's successes: